 Karl Ferdinand Braun was born on June 6, 1850, in Bulda, Hessen Castle, Germany.
 He attended a grammar school in the county.
 He was interested in education at a young age and was well versed in science.
 He wrote science articles at an early age and they were all published in various journals.
 Eager to become a science teacher, he enrolled at the University of Marburg, taking science and mathematics as subjects.
 He then moved to the University of Berlin where he studied physics as a speciality.
 He received his master's degree in 1872 and later his doctorate.
 In 1885 he married Amelie Buckler.

 Served as an assistant to Professor Qing of the University of Ursburg.
-In 1874 he joined St. Thomas' School in Leipzig as a teacher.
-Two years later he was hired as the best professor of theoretical physics at the University of Marburg.
-In 1880 he was invited to the same job at the University of Strasburg.
-In 1883 he became a professor of physics at the College of Technology in Karlskuw.
+In 1874, he joined St. Thomas' School in Leipzig as a teacher.
+Two years later, he was hired as the best professor of theoretical physics at the University of Marburg.
+In 1880, he was invited to the same job at the University of Strasbourg.
+In 1883, he became a professor of physics at the College of Technology in Karlskuw.
 He eventually joined the University of Dubinson in 1885.
-There he created a new physical education institute.
+There ,he created a new physical education institute.
 He then returned to the University of Strasbourg in 1895, two years later.
 There he became the head of the Institute of Physics.

 His first study was on the oscillations of strings and elastic.
 He examined how the wires set their oscillations according to the operating conditions and the nature of the wire's range of motion.
 He studied the theory of thermodynamics and the study of how the solubility of solids changes with pressure.
 His primary research work was on electronics.
 He published research papers on variations from Ohm's law and on calculating the force of electricity on elements that are reversible from heat sources.

-He went to the United States to testify in a legal patent case after World War I. He has not been involved in research since then.
+After World War I, he went to the United States to testify in a legal patent case.
+He has not been involved in research since then.
 He spent his last years in the United States.
-Nobel Prize-winning German inventor Karl Ferdinand Braun passed away on April 20, 1918, in New York, USA, at the age of 67.
+Nobel Prize-winning German inventor Karl Ferdinand Braun passed away on April 20, 1918, in New York, USA, at 67.

 No comments: